3 ways our trade maps will improve the way you plan your logistics

-With 18 new colour-coded schematic maps covering every trade route, understanding the WW Ocean trade network has never been easier.
+With 18 colour-coded schematic maps covering every trade route, understanding the WW Ocean trade network has never been easier.
 In fact, some say it’s nearly as easy as riding the subway…

-Have you checked out our new-look trade maps?
+Have you checked out our trade maps?
 If you have, you’d be right in thinking they resemble the public transport maps you see plastered around train and subway stations – which is precisely our intention.

 They’ve been designed to offer a whole new level of transparency to WW Ocean’s global network, and in turn allow customers to identify hubs that provide connection points for multiple voyages as well as transshipment options.